The Basics: Overview

-Adults need to get shots (vaccinations) just like kids do.
+Adults need to get shots (vaccines) just like kids do.
 Make sure you are up to date on your shots.

-- Get a flu shot every year.
+- Get a flu vaccine every year.
 The seasonal flu vaccine is the best way to protect yourself and others from the flu.

 - Get the Tdap shot to protect against tetanus (“TET-nes”), diphtheria (“dif-THEER-ee-ah”), and whooping cough (pertussis).
 Everyone needs to get the Tdap shot once, and pregnant women need a dose during every pregnancy.
 Learn about the Tdap shot.

-- After you get a Tdap shot, get a Td shot every 10 years to protect against tetanus and diphtheria.
+- After you get a Tdap shot, get a Td shot every 10 years to keep you protected against tetanus and diphtheria.
+Learn about Td shots.

 Ask your doctor or nurse if there are any other shots you need to stay healthy.

 The Basics: Health Benefits